sva-s1/squid-docs/README.md

 - **Port:** 10001 (customizable)
 - **Format:** RFC 5424 (industry standard syslog format)

-**The solution:** Use rsyslog as an intermediary to convert Squid's native log format to RFC 5424 and forward to remote destination.
+**The solution:** Use rsyslog as an intermediary to convert Squid's native log format to RFC 5424 and forward to your remote destination.

 ---